jeandeaual/go-todo-checker/README.md

 viewed using the [Swagger editor](https://editor.swagger.io/) for example.

-The documentation is also available as an [OpenAPI specification file](docs/openapi.yaml), which can be viewed using the same tool as the auto-generated file.
+The documentation is also available as an [OpenAPI specification file](docs/openapi.yaml), which can be viewed using the same tool as the auto-generated files.